tugorez/tofd/README.md

 ```
 tofd(obj: Object): FormData
 ```
-Accepts an object that gets converted into FormData.
+Accepts an object that gets converted into `FormData`.